MakeSchool-Tutorials/Tweet-Generator/P00-Lets-Get-Started/content.md

 - parse text documents and store information in data structures
 - implement sampling methods and Markov chains on data sets

+> [action]
+> Take a moment to read through these learning outcomes.
+Make a note of what you already know about each.
+You'll look back at this when you are done with the tutorial.

 ## What You Need To Know To Succeed
 This project is built in Python and relies on a basic knowledge of Python.